-Study examines malaria preventive therapy during pregnancy and outcomes for infants in AfricaFebruary 12th, 2013 in Obstetrics & gynaecology /
+Study examines malaria preventive therapy during pregnancy and outcomes for infants in AfricaFebruary 12, 2013 in Medicine & Health / Obstetrics & gynaecology

 Among pregnant women in sub-Saharan Africa, intermittent preventive therapy for malaria with 3 or more doses of the drug regimen sulfadoxine-pyrimethamine was associated with a higher birth weight and lower risk of low birth weight than the current standard 2-dose regimen, according to a review and meta-analysis of previous studies published in the February 13 issue of JAMA.

 "Intermittent preventive therapy with sulfadoxine-pyrimethamine to control malaria during pregnancy is used in 37 countries in sub-Saharan Africa, and 31 of those countries use the standard 2-dose regimen.
 However, 2 doses may not provide protection during the last 4 to 10 weeks of pregnancy, a pivotal period for fetal weight gain," according to background information in the article.
 "Furthermore, increasing sulfadoxine-pyrimethamine resistance, which results in a progressive decrease of the duration of the prophylactic effect, may also require more frequent dosing."